ovesorg/openai_chatbot_cmss_/README.md

 ## Run the project
 remember to replace 'openai_api-key' with your own relevant and legit keys.
 You can change the content by copying any text of less than one page and insert in the content and query against it.
+- Navigate into the cloned folder and open oveschatbot folder.

 ```